securitytxt/security-txt/draft-foudil-securitytxt.md

 considered optional.
 To encourage extensibility and interoperability, implementors MUST ignore any fields they do not explicitly support.

+In general, implementors SHOULD "be conservative in what you do, be liberal in what you accept from others" (as per {{?RFC0793}}).

-# File Format Description and ABNF Grammar
+# File Format Description and ABNF Grammar {#abnf}

 The expected file format of the security.txt file is plain text (MIME type "text/plain") as defined in section 4.1.3 of {{!RFC2046}} and is encoded using UTF-8 {{!RFC3629}} in Net-Unicode form {{!RFC5198}}.